sixeyed/docker4.net/lessons/section-02/02-03-packaging-netfx-apps.md

 ## This is much better than the MSI

-Everything is done in Docker, there's no build tools needed on the machine and everyone will use the same versions of the tools.
+Everything is done in Docker, you don't need any build tools on the machine (not even .NET) and everyone will use the same versions of the tools.

 But this example isn't perfect - it doesn't make good use of the Docker image layer cache.